How do good parents miss child sexual abuse? It’s simple.

 This post originally appeared at We Survive Abuse.

-For more resources and free downloads for parents to help fight and recognize sexual abuse, check out the free resources page at We Survive Abuse.
+For more resources and free downloads for parents to help fight and recognize child sexual abuse, check out the free resources page at We Survive Abuse.
 Arm yourselves with knowledge, moms and dads!